Are your employees socially skilled?

 Taking the time to ask how someone’s day is going or demonstrating an active interest in one of their out of work pursuits may seem trivial, but this simple gesture will show that managers care about their employees beyond a contractual employment nature.

 Management should play an active role by leading from the forefront.
-Employees need to know that management is there to provide support in any way possible whether their concerns are work-related or personal.
-Employees will benefit from a work environment that has an open door policy, making them feel comfortable in approaching members of their management team.
+Employees need to know that management is there to provide support in any way possible.
+Support should be given whether concerns are work-related or personal.
+Employees will benefit from a work environment that has an open-door policy.
+Such a policy makes them feel comfortable in approaching members of their management team.

-Dependent on the employee, interaction doesn’t have to be in person.
+Dependent on the employee, the interaction doesn’t have to be in person.
 More reserved employees may prefer to contact managers via email or over the phone.
 However if the situation demands it, face-to-face communication should be initiated.
-A large part of the business is about keeping your employees motivated and happy in their role, and by facilitating interaction, you will be able to nip any problems in the bud before they escalate further.
+A large part of the business is about keeping your employees motivated and happy in their role.
+By facilitating interaction, you will be able to nip any problems in the bud before they escalate further.